Iseg6ix/alx-system_engineering-devops/README.md

-This repo contains the various commands used for shell permissions
+This repo contains the various commands used for shell permissions.